girip11/bash_scripting/bash_guide/1_introduction.md

 set +xv

 # help set or set --help to know more about the various shell options available.

+# Flags set in the current shell can be found in $-
+echo $-
 ```

 ## Shell prompts